swiftlang/swift/docs/Pattern Matching.rst

 * Struct types.
 Nominal heterogenous fixed-length products.
 * Class types.
 Nominal, subtypeable heterogenous fixed-length products with identity.
 * Protocol and protocol-composition types.
-Existential types restricted to a single variable which must also be the head type, i.e. more formally :math:`\exists y : P1, P2 . y`.

 In addition, each of the nominal types can be made generic; this doesn't affect the overall introduction/elimination design because an